 I would like you to refund all the interest I have paid since the 0% period ended and allow me to clear the balance without adding interest.

-I would also like any late payment and default markers to be removed from credit records after this point.
+I would also like any late payment and default markers to be removed from my credit record. (don’t mention this if the credit record for this card doesn’t have problems)

 Think about these points before complaining